libp2p/specs/kad-dht/README.md

 `Validate()` is a pure function that reports the validity of a record.
 It may validate a cryptographic signature, or else.
 It is called on two occasions:

-1. To validate incoming values in response to `GET_VALUE` calls.
+1. To validate values retrieved in a `GET_VALUE` query.
-2. To validate outgoing values before storing them in the network via `PUT_VALUE` calls.
+2. To validate values received in a `PUT_VALUE` query before storing them in the local data store.

 Similarly, `Select()` is a pure function that returns the best record out of 2 or more candidates.
-It may use a sequence number, a timestamp, or other heuristic to make the decision.
+It may use a sequence number, a timestamp, or other heuristic of the value to make the decision.

 ## Public key records